yqx7150/EDAEPRec/README.md

 ![](./figs/compare_fig.png)
 From Top to Bottom and from Left to Right：Ground-truth, DLMRI, PANO, NLR-CS; FDLCP, DC-CNN, DAEPRec, EDAEPRec.

-## Testdata
+## Test data

-31 complex-valued MRI data with size of 256x256 were acquired by using a 3D fast-spin-echo (FSE) sequence with T2 weighting from a 3.0T whole body MR system (SIEMENS MAGNETOM TrioTim).
+In file './test_data_31', 31 complex-valued MRI data with size of 256x256 were acquired by using a 3D fast-spin-echo (FSE) sequence with T2 weighting from a 3.0T whole body MR system (SIEMENS MAGNETOM TrioTim).